react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 #### `screensEnabled`

 Boolean used to indicate whether [react-native-screens](https://github.com/software-mansion/react-native-screens) should be used for this navigator.
+Defaults to `true`.

 #### `screenOptions`